A Generalized Kernel Approach to Structured Output Learning: Operator-valued Kernel Formulation of Kernel Dependency Estimation

-Once we have a general formulation of KDE using operator-valued kernels, we turn our attention to the problem of building operator-valued kernels suitable to take into account the structure of the kernel feature space $\mathcal{F_Y}$ and then output and input-output correlations.
+Now that we have a general formulation of KDE, we turn our attention to build operator-valued kernels that can take into account the structure of the kernel feature space~$\mathcal{F_Y}$ as well as input-output and output correlations.
 This is described in the next section.